MaryemWannes/hedera-readme/README.md

- # GreenEarthX Plausibility Check
+ # Building a Chain of Trust in the Green Power-to-X market

-A **plausibility-verification + certification platform** for green-hydrogen / Power-to-X plants in Africa.
+A **plausibility-verification + certification platform** for green-hydrogen / Power-to-X plants in Africa and beyond.
 Built on **Hedera** (HTS + HCS) with **IPFS**, **AI OCR**, **Python micro-services**, and a **global plant geomap**.

 ## Overview

-**Project Title:** GreenEarthX Plausibility Check
-**Hackathon Track:** Track 2: DLT of Operations
+**Project Title:** Building a Chain of Trust in the Green Power-to-X market **Hackathon Track:** Track 2: DLT of Operations
 **Team Name:** GreenEarthX
 **Submission Date:** October 2025